zjkmxy/zjkmxy.github.io/_posts/2020-07-11-tlv-reflection.md

 I don't intend to offense anyone, but when people don't understand Object-Oriented Programming or design patterns, dogmatic usage of them usually leads to over complicated solution.
-The designers of `ndn-cxx` persue abstraction and flexibility by a pure OO way, but it does not work very well.
+The designers of `ndn-cxx` pursue abstraction and flexibility by a pure OO way, but it does not work very well.

 The problem is that in C++, the base class has no info about the derived class.
 Thus, we cannot just write an `encode` function in a `Message` class, and let it work for all concrete messages.
 If every subclass, e.g. `Data`, must implement its own `encode` and `decode` function, what's the meaning of giving them a shared base class?
-Also, the code looks very redundent.
-Let's use Go psudo code for example:
+Also, the code looks very redundant.
+Let's use Go pseudo code for example:
 ```golang
 type Data struct {
   // Definition is a copy of the spec